Extremely painful period cramps!

 I promise you, regardless of you giving yourself time in order to recharge your batteries, she won’t mind.
 Your girl will appreciate that you are there for her.

-March is Endometriosis Awareness Month, but for those suffering from this chronic condition, the awareness of the impact of this disease lasts a lifetime.
+March is Endometriosis Awareness Month, but for those suffering from extremely painful period cramps, regardless of the awareness, their impact on mental health lasts a lifetime.

 If you don’t suffer from endometriosis yourself, you may not know that it is a disease, where endometriotic tissue exists throughout the body, causing inflammation, adhesions, pain, organ dysfunction, and even infertility.